GitSergii/personal-portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Data-Driven Decision-Making
-  - Consumer-Centric Strategy
-  - Team Leadership
+  - Team leadership
+  - Business Analysis & Insights
+  - CRM, customer retention
-  - Marketing Tools
+  - Marketing strategy
-  - AI and Machine Learning
+  - Digital & offline marketing
+  - Product management
+  - Pricing

 # Education to show in About widget
 education: